First Aid Treatment for Heat Stroke

 What is Heat Stroke?

 Heat stroke happens when body temperature increases rapidly, especially in a hot environment.
 In addition, it causes damage to your brain along with other internal organs.
-This stroke often happens as a form of mild heat-related illness that includes heat syncope (fainting), heat cramps and exhaustion.
+Heat stroke is the most severe form of heat-related illness and may be preceded by conditions such as heat cramps, heat syncope, or heat exhaustion, though it can also occur suddenly without warning.
 Most importantly, heat stroke can occur without major signs of heat injury beforehand.
 Loss of consciousness and a high body temperature are the most common signs of heat stroke.

 Heat stroke is also commonly known as sunstroke.
 It is one of the most serious heat injuries which calls for medical attention.
-If you find yourself or someone else under heat stroke, dial 108 immediately.
+If you find yourself or someone else under heat stroke, dial your local emergency number immediately.

 What are the Symptoms of Heat Stroke?